cognitiveailab/tg2021task/README.md

 The knowledge base supporting these questions and their explanations contains approximately 9,000 facts.
 To encourage a variety of solving methods, the knowledge base is available both as plain-text sentences (unstructured) as well as semi-structured tables.
 Facts are a combination of scientific knowledge as well as common-sense/world knowledge.

-The full dataset (WorldTree V2.1 + Relevancy Ratings) can be downloaded at the following links:
+The full dataset (WorldTree V2.1  Relevancy Ratings) can be downloaded at the following links:
-* Practice data (train + dev): [download link](http://www.cognitiveai.org/dist/tg2021-alldata-practice.zip)
+* Practice data (train + dev): <http://www.cognitiveai.org/dist/tg2021-alldata-practice.zip>
 * Evaluation period data (train + dev + test): Will be released on 2021-03-10

 More information about the WorldTree V2.1 corpus, including a book of explanation graphs, can be found [here](http://cognitiveai.org/explanationbank/).